Machine Learning lifecycle challenges

 Training with a range of hyperparameters

 This is how we have defined the input data and other hyperparameters.
-Multiple iterations will be run in a loop from the notebook.
+We will run multiple iterations form the notebook in a loop.

 Towards the bottom of the list of runs, we can see the link to the Experiments UI.
 Let’s dive a step further, here we can select and compare multiple runs in great detail.
 We can also plot graphs for input parameters vs metrics.

 Packaging and distributing the project with MLflow Projects